Africa: Post-colonial Africa

 Improved stability and economic reforms have led to a great increase in foreign investment into many African nations, mainly from China, which further spurred economic growth.
-Between 2000 and 2014, annual GDP growth in sub-Saharan Africa averaged 5.02%, doubling its total GDP from $811 Billion to $1.63 Trillion (Constant 2015 USD).
+Between 2000 and 2014, annual GDP growth in sub-Saharan Africa averaged 5.02%, doubling its total GDP from $811 billion to $1.63 trillion (constant 2015 USD).
 North Africa experienced comparable growth rates.
 A significant part of this growth can also be attributed to the facilitated diffusion of information technologies and specifically the mobile telephone.
-While several individual countries have maintained high growth rates, since 2014 overall growth has considerably slowed, primarily as a result of falling commodity prices, continued lack of industrialization, and epidemics of Ebola and COVID-19.
+While several individual countries have maintained high growth rates, since 2014 overall growth has considerably slowed, primarily as a result of falling commodity prices, continued lack of industrialisation, and epidemics of Ebola and COVID-19.

-Geology, geography, ecology, and environment
+Geography

 Africa is the largest of the three great southward projections from the largest landmass of the Earth.
 Separated from Europe by the Mediterranean Sea, it is joined to Asia at its northeast extremity by the Isthmus of Suez (transected by the Suez Canal), 163 km wide.
-(Geopolitically, Egypt's Sinai Peninsula east of the Suez Canal is often considered part of Africa, as well.)
+Geopolitically, Egypt's Sinai Peninsula east of the Suez Canal is often considered part of Africa as well.

 The coastline is 26000 km long, and the absence of deep indentations of the shore is illustrated by the fact that Europe, which covers only 10400000 km2 – about a third of the surface of Africa – has a coastline of 32000 km.
 From the most northerly point, Ras ben Sakka in Tunisia (37°21' N), to the most southerly point, Cape Agulhas in South Africa (34°51'15" S), is a distance of approximately 8,000 km.
 Cape Verde, 17°33'22" W, the westernmost point, is a distance of approximately 7400 km to Ras Hafun, 51°27'52" E, the most easterly projection that neighbours Cape Guardafui, the tip of the Horn of Africa.

 Africa's largest country is Algeria, and its smallest country is Seychelles, an archipelago off the east coast.
 The smallest nation on the continental mainland is The Gambia.